syncfusion-content/blazor-docs/blazor/stock-chart/events.md

 ---
 layout: post
 title: Events in Blazor Stock Chart Component | Syncfusion
-description: Learn about Events in Blazor Stock Chart  component of Syncfusion, and more details.
+description: Learn here all about Events in Syncfusion Blazor Stock Chart component and more.
 platform: Blazor
 control: Stock Chart
 documentation: ug
 ---

-# Events
+# Events in Blazor Stock Chart Component

 In this section, we have provided the list of events of Stock Chart component which will be triggered for appropriate stock chart actions.